 “Communities are, at their core, the way people have always come together to learn.
 They provide the space, relationships, collisions, and trust necessary to create shared meaning, to iterate on emergent ideas, and to norm new patterns and behaviours.”

+It matters more than ever in the world that is uncertain, complex and changing.
 Communities, especially communities of practice and learning communities, give the safe, trusted space to experiment, make sense as we feel seen and heard.

 I have joined a few global communities in which I participate actively.

 Perpetual Beta Coffee Club

 “Members are from Australia, Brazil, Canada, Denmark, Finland, France, Germany, Greece, Japan, Netherlands, New Zealand, Norway, Portugal, Serbia, Singapore, South Africa, Spain, Sweden, Switzerland, UK, & USA.

 We have a private discussion forum and I host live web video chats monthly.
 Dates and times are arranged by a monthly poll of members.
 These are recorded and available for a week afterwards.
 We try to ensure that what is discussed inside the coffee club stays there.
 It is intended to be a trusted space.
 As the club grows, I will offer more services to meet demand.

 While the main focus is workplace learning, we talk about whatever interests our members — books, democracy, leadership, media, etc.”

 I have explored the possibilities with Antacara Frontiers as I met in person in Paris the founder last year, and have continued conversations over time.
 I was recently invited to join the 21st Century Explorers: a learning community guided by Jillian Reilly from Antacara Frontiers and enabled by Connectle.
 As shared by Jillian on the overview of our global learning community:

 “Gathering 21st Century Explorers from across the globe.

 A community for those navigating creative journeys within companies or in the service of creating their own.